php0614/Record/README.md

 --------------------------------------------------------------------------------------------------------------------

 Simple Recording class for Supercollider with silent cut mode.
 Record an audio bus to a file.
-24bit wav.
+24bit wav. by Philip Liu

 --------------------------------------------------------------------------------------------------------------------